Rooftop-Gardening-And-Why-Theyre-More-Than-Beautiful-Green-Spaces

 Effective Management of Rainwater

-Even though it is common knowledge that more trees ensure better rainfall and rainwater management, one of the seriously underrated advantages of rooftop gardens is the ability to contain storm-water runoff.
+Even though it is common knowledge that more trees lead to better rainfall and rainwater management, one of the seriously underrated advantages of rooftop gardens is their ability to contain stormwater runoff.

 A green cover helps retain precipitation within the water cycle by absorption, which is then returned to the atmosphere through evapotranspiration.